anoopyear2020/yap/README.md

  * manage your schema for you.
 You are responsible for creating your own tables.
  * persist arrays or collections of non-model objects, such as List<String>
- * support versioning (optimistic locking), though this is coming soon.

 About the Name
 --------------